Help Sixty stay alive and thrive.

 BECOME A PATREON or give a one-time donation below.

 If you need convincing for why you should become a Patreon or make a one-time donation, let’s share the numbers.
 Since we started in 2010, we have had over 60 writers of all experience levels contribute to our platform and have generated over 1,000 articles, essays, interviews, reviews, podcasts, and video profiles on local artists.
-Of those writers, about 70% are writers of color, LGBTQ+, and/or women.
+Of those writers, over 75% are writers of color, LGBTQ+, and/or women.

 Every dollar goes to support the many things that we do, including paying our writers, producing our Sixty Offline events, maintaining our archiving collaboration with Harold Washington Library’s Chicago Artists Archives, and keeping our online operations up and running.